Breast cancer treatment in Nashville, Tennessee, and Bowling Green, Kentucky

 - Swelling in all or part of the breast

-- Swollen lymph nodes under the arm/collarbone
+- Swollen lymph nodes under your arm or collarbone

 Breast cancer types and classifications